The World Is a Beautiful Place & I Am No Longer Afraid to Die: Harmlessness (2015)

-In August 2015, the band released January 10, 2014, a single from their upcoming record, as well as an accompanying music video.
+In August 2015, the band released "January 10, 2014", a single from their upcoming record, as well as an accompanying music video.
 One month later, in September, the band would release their sophomore record, Harmlessness, to critical acclaim.
 It subsequently charted at number 11 on the Heatseekers Albums chart, and at number 46 on the Independent Albums chart.

 In November 2016, the band released a single "Body Without Organs", with proceeds going to the ACLU.
 Founding member Nicole Shanholtzer left the band in 2016.

 Always Foreign and Illusory Walls (2017–present)

 On August 1, 2017, the band announced their third album, Always Foreign, releasing a single "Dillon and Her Son" alongside it.
 David Bello said, concerning the writing and production of the record: "When we started writing we were fresh off Trump being elected, so there's an anger to the album that's different from what we've done in the past.
 There's a lot more resistance thinking throughout the songs – not in a way that's strictly anti-Trump, but also addressing things like white supremacy and controlling elements of the state."
 The album was released September 29, 2017, to positive reviews.

+Dylan Balliett left the band in 2017.

 Founding member Tom Diaz (born Thomas M. Diaz on September 2, 1986) died unexpectedly on November 1, 2018, at the age of 32.
 On November 3, 2018, the band confirmed his death on their social media accounts.

-On August 3, 2021, the band's next album, Illusory Walls, was announced for release on October 8, 2021.
+The band announced its next album, Illusory Walls, on August 3, 2021 and released it on October 8, 2021.

+On August 22 2025 the band released its fifth studio album Dreams of Being Dust on Epitaph Records.

+Musical style

+The World Is a Beautiful Place & I Am No Longer Afraid to Die performs an experimental and atmospheric take on the emo genre.
+The band is described as one of the most important representatives of the newly emerging wave of emo of the 2010s.
+Under the Gun's Dan Bogosian argues that the band draws inspiration from '90s post-rock and first-generation emo.
+Slight influences from post-hardcore can also be found in some songs.
+The orchestral parts of some songs have drawn comparisons to Sigur Rós.
+Other influences include the post-rock bands Godspeed You!
+Black Emperor and Explosions in the Sky.
+They have also been called an indie rock band, with AllMusic describing them as "atmospheric emo/indie".